Stuck trying to stop your space heater from tripping your circuit breaker?

 This is known as overheating, and it’s very dangerous.

 In fact, that’s an understatement.
-You should always do everything in your power to keep your space heater from exceeding its recommended temperatures, as you could experience a myriad of issues otherwise.
+You should always do everything in your power to keep your space heater from exceeding its recommended temperatures, as you could experience a multiple issues otherwise.

 Solution: If you’ve cleaned your air filter before, feel free to move on to the next point.
 Provided that this is your first time doing this, read on.